 One clear issue is the fact that over 87% of providers still utilize a manual processing workflow to manage their prior authorizations including fax machines and hours of time on hold.
-By implementing an advanced automation solution, such as the Infinx Prior Authorization Software, practices and hospitals could refine their entire system using AI-assisted software supported by experienced specialists to resolve emergent or complex claims.
+By implementing an advanced automation solution, such as the Infinx Prior Authorization Software, practices and hospitals could refine their entire system using AI-driven software supported by certified experts to resolve emergent approvals.

 Prior Authorization Problems and Reform

 Prior authorization requirements can delay the start or continuation of necessary treatment and negatively affecting patient health outcomes.
 These manual, time-consuming processes burden providers and divert valuable resources from direct patient care.
 Yet health plans and benefits managers argue that prior authorization requirements are necessary to control costs and ensure appropriate treatment.

 In fact, a coalition led by the AMA urged an industry-wide reassessment of prior authorization programs to align with a newly created set of 21 Prior Authorization and Utilization Management Reform Principles.
 Among the 21 principles is a call to adopt a standardized electronic prior authorization transaction that saves patients, providers, and utilization review entities significant time and resources and can speed up the care delivery process.
 More than 100 other healthcare organizations have supported these principles.

 While insurance payers were early supporters, they are seemingly unwilling to return control to the providers and now, even Congress has joined in calling for industry-wide reform.